Hrittik16/Competitive-Programming-Files/README.md

-# CODEFORCES-CONTESTS
+# COMPETITIVE-PROGRAMMING-FILES
-This repository contains my submissions for codeforces contests
+This repository contains my submissions for competitive programming questions